mlcm-25/mlcm-25.github.io/index.md

     </table>
   </div>
  <br>
-- If you would like to contribute a talk, please, email organizers with the details
+- All talk slots are now fully booked
-- If you received an invitation, please, proceed with the registration
+- If you have received an invitation, please proceed with registration
-- All poster submissions are welcome until capacity is reached
+- A few poster and participant spots remain available

 ## Poster Session Awards